kanyesthaker/nvim-config/README.md

 # nvim-config

-neovim config, basically just ripped from https://github.com/LunarVim/Neovim-from-scratch/.
-Repo's just here to track my config changes since I didn't want to just fork the original.
+neovim config, 90% copied from https://github.com/LunarVim/Neovim-from-scratch/.
+Repo's here to track my custom plugins, keymaps, etc., since I wanted to write the config from scratch without starting from a fork of the original.